Video Annotation and Reference System (VARS)

 The Video Annotation and Reference System (VARS) is a software interface and database system that provides tools for describing, cataloging, retrieving, and viewing the visual, descriptive, and quantitative data associated with MBARI’s deep-sea video archives.

-MBARI uses high-resolution video equipment to record up to 300 remotely operated vehicle (ROV) dives per year.
-Since 1988, almost 23,000 hours of videotape have been archived, annotated, and maintained as a centralized institutional resource.
+MBARI uses high-resolution video equipment to record hundreds of remotely operated vehicle (ROV) dives per year.
+Since 1988, more than 23,000 hours of videotape have been archived, annotated, and maintained as a centralized institutional resource.
 This video library contains detailed footage of the biological, chemical, geological, and physical aspects of the Monterey Bay submarine canyon and other areas including the Pacific Northwest, Northern California, Hawaii, and the Gulf of California.
 MBARI has developed the Video Annotation and Reference System (VARS), consisting of software to facilitate the creation, storage, and retrieval of video annotation records from the ROV dive tapes.

 As shown in the flowchart below, video is collected by cameras on MBARI ROVs and recorded to tape in the shipboard control rooms.
 Using the VARS annotation application, researchers take frame grabs and enter observations as annotations during the dives.
 Annotations are created and constrained using concepts which have been entered into the knowledge database and approved by the knowledge administrator.
 When the ships return to shore, the tapes are reviewed and annotated in more detail by MBARI video lab personnel, also using VARS.
 Nightly processes merge video observations with ancillary data collected while the ROV is deployed so that for each video observation metadata is available and easily accessible.
 These ancillary data include latitude, longitude, depth, temperature, oxygen concentration, salinity, transmittance, and altitude.
 All of this information goes into the annotation database, and the annotated tapes are stored in the video library.
 The annotations and images are accessible through the VARS query interface.